course-details-portlet

 GENERAL COMPETENCE

-- The student can communicate his/her own architectural work at a professional level, both in a practical and academic context.
+• The student can present their work at a professional level in both practical and academic contexts.

-- The student takes independent responsibility for their own learning and professional development and can apply their knowledge within the framework of the architectural discipline in general and the field of circular architecture in particular.
+• The student takes responsibility for their own learning and professional development and can apply their knowledge of circularity in architectural practice.

-- The student can reflect critically on the practice of the discipline and make contributions based on ethical considerations.
+• The student can reflect critically on the practice of the discipline and contribute based on ethical considerations.

-- The student understands how resource use in construction relates to the environment and climate, and the role architects can play in giving shape to sustainable architecture.
+• The student understands how resource use in construction relates to the environment and climate, and the role the architect can play in thoughtful shaping of sustainable architecture.

 Learning methods and activities

-The courses include a wide range of learning methods, from theory lectures, seminars, academic literature, participation in research projects, hands-on fieldwork and individual supervision to working meetings with external partners.
-The focus is on student-active forms of learning where collaboration, attendance and responsibility for, and reflection on, one's own learning are central.
+The course uses a variety of learning methods, ranging from theoretical lectures, seminars, academic literature, participation in research projects, fieldwork, and individual supervision, as well as collaborations with external partners.
+Students take part in a research-based design process that balances conceptual exploration with technical, environmentally focused, and social considerations.
+The emphasis is on student-active learning methods where collaboration, participation, and responsibility for and reflection on one’s own learning are central.

-The teaching team is a resource for everyone but will take special responsibility for their respective area of specialization.
-In the course, students and teachers are in a joint learning situation.
+The teaching team is a resource for all students but will take special responsibility for its own area of specialization.

 Further on evaluation

-The assessment in the course is carried out as a portfolio assessment with oral adjustments.
-The portfolio's requirements for content will be stated in the current task description.
-The portfolio content is submitted for assessment within the given deadline.
-At the adjusting oral exam, the student will conduct an oral presentation of the project work to the examiner.
+Assessment is carried out as a portfolio evaluation with an oral presentation.
+The requirements for the contents of the portfolio will be specified in the current assignment description.
+The portfolio must be submitted by the stated deadline.
+In the oral presentation, the student presents the semester work to the examiner.

-Re-sit exams are normally scheduled for the next ordinary exam period.
+A deferred exam is normally scheduled for the next examination period.

 Specific conditions